madeintandem/jsonb_accessor/README.md

 ## 1.0 Beta

-This README reflects the 1.0 beta.
+This README reflects the most recent 1.0 beta.
 Method names and interfaces may still change.

 ## Table of Contents